FuocomanSap/P4wnP1_ALOA_OLED_MENU_V2/README.md

 this is a fork of: https://github.com/beboxos/P4wnP1_ALOA_OLED_MENU_V2

 I updated the code to work with python3.7, fixed some bugs and added new features.
+* hosts discovery
+* nmap on a specific host and save the report
+* TODO serach for vulnerability
+* TODO others

 ## Installation:
 On boot partition edit config.txt to set I2C and SPI to active